 The Southwest Archery Spyder has a draw length of 29 inches.
 Finding your exact draw length is easy, but a quick way to estimate it is by measuring your wingspan (the distance between the tips of each middle finger with your arms held out like a T) and dividing by 2.5.

 For most people, their wingspan is pretty close to their height, so the Spyder has a draw length ideal for people within two to three inches on either side of 6'0".
 That includes the majority of men, but it might be a bit large for women and youth as well as shorter men.
-It might even be too small for particularly tall men, in which case the Spyder does come in an XL version.
+It might even be too small for particularly tall men, in which case the Spyder does come in an XL version, which you can find by clicking the button below.

 You definitely want an appropriate draw length.
 If it's too long for you, you won't be able to take full advantage of the bow's power, and if it's too short, it may interfere with your form and aim.